2010 United States Senate special election in Massachusetts: Polling

-On January 14, 2010, Stuart Rothenberg of The Rothenberg Political Report, Charlie Cook of The Cook Political Report and statistician Nate Silver of FiveThirtyEight.com all characterized the race as a tossup.
-On January 15, 2010, former President Bill Clinton campaigned for Coakley in Worcester, while former Mayor of New York City Rudy Giuliani campaigned for Brown in Boston.
-President Barack Obama campaigned for Coakley on January 17, 2010.
-On January 17, Cook said that Brown had become the slight favorite.
-The Rothenberg Political Report and Nate Silver of FiveThirtyEight.com changed their ratings from "Tossup" to "Lean Takeover" on January 18.

 Results

 Polls closed at 8:00pm Eastern Time.
 At 9:06pm BNO News projected Brown as the winner of the race.
 At 9:13 p.m., The Boston Globe reported that Coakley telephoned Brown and conceded the election.
 The best county for Brown was Plymouth, with 62.77%, while the best county for Coakley was Berkshire, with 68.48%.

-The final results certified on February 4, 2010 were:
+The final results certified on February 4, 2010, were: